Eczbek/xieite/docs/namespaces/functors/templatify.md

 &nbsp;

 ## Description
-Performs a slight bit of spacetime manipulation.
+Performs a slight bit of spacetime manipulation. `Functor` must be default-constructible.

 &nbsp;